Flowers on the Wall

-"Flowers on the Wall" is a song made famous by American country music group The Statler Brothers.
+"Flowers on the Wall" is a song originally recorded by American country music group The Statler Brothers.
 Written and composed by Lew DeWitt, the group's original tenor vocalist, the song peaked in popularity in January 1966, spending four weeks at number two on the Billboard magazine Hot Country Singles chart, and reaching number four on the Billboard Hot 100 chart.

 The song won the 1966 Grammy Award for Best Contemporary (R&R) Performance - Group (Vocal or Instrumental).

 The Statler Brothers re-recorded the song in 1975 for their first greatest-hits album for Mercury Records, The Best of The Statler Brothers.
-The song is also featured on Nancy Sinatra's album Boots (1966).

-Chart performance
+Critical reception

+In 2024, Rolling Stone ranked the song at #116 on its 200 Greatest Country Songs of All Time ranking.

+Charts

 Eric Heatherly version

-Eric Heatherly recorded the song in 2000 on his debut album, Swimming In Champagne.
-Also released as his debut single, Heatherly's rendition reached number six on the Hot Country Songs charts and number 50 on the Billboard Hot 100.
+Eric Heatherly recorded the song in 2000 for his debut album, Swimming in Champagne.
+Released as his debut single, Heatherly's rendition reached number six on the Hot Country Songs chart and number 50 on the Billboard Hot 100.